DataVolumeXYZ/DataVolumeXYZ/_posts/9999-01-01-DataDojo-PowerBI-CommunityOfPractice-02.md

 # Our First Workshop

 We launched the Data Dojo with our first workshop on July 20th, 2022, and it was a huge success!
-We had eighteen members in attendance, and we covered the following topics (slide deck [here]()):
+We had eighteen members in attendance, and we covered the following topics<!-- (slide deck [here]())-->:
 - Introductions around the room
 - What we're doing here, and why it matters
 - The importance of speed and accuracy in data analysis, and what we mean by "speed" and "accuracy"